LevinShao/Rooms/Documentation.md

     I can perfectly understand.
 I've faced this bug multiple times before, but I've always made it a goal to try and fix it.
 I did eventually reach a point of coming up with somewhat a decent solution to fix this issue, however.
 Besides from that, I perfectly understand this critique from Victor Guo.

 Overall, really good reviews from both peers of mine, and I greatly appreciate them for being brutally honest on their reviews.
 These reviews had managed to make my program even better than before, and also helped me gain a valuable insight into how my game performs and how other people perceive it.
 It gives me a perfect example of the reception that my game would face when it's released to the broader public.
 Thanks to these reviews, I can carefully work and fix on the negatives while making the positives even better.

+### 5. **Justify your use of OOP class features**

+In my game, I have implemented a lot of OOP principles.
+Each of these principals demonstrate several key advantages of using classes and objects for my game's development.

+1. **Player Class (Encapsulation)**
+- The Player class encapsulates all player-related data and behavior
+- It manages health, inventory, coins, and special room visits as attributes
+- Methods like add_item(), use_item(), and heal() are provided to modify these attributes safely
+- I've also used private attributes (like max_health) that can only be modified through class methods
+- It consolidates inventory management with get_consolidated_inventory()

+The Player class prevents direct manipulation of player state from outside the class which ensures data integrity.
+For example, the heal() method ensures health never exceeds max_health through its implementation: self.health = min(self.max_health, self.health + amount).

+2. **Room Class**
+- The Room class focuses solely on room-related functionality
+- Manages room state (visited, looted, dark status)
+- Handles entity and obstacle spawning
+- Contains room-specific logic like the duplicated rooms event
+- Provides room descriptions through get_room_description()

+Each Room instance maintains its own state, allowing different rooms to behave differently.
+I've carefully separated the room logic from the main game logic to make the code more maintainable, since changes to room behavior won't affect other game systems.

+3. **Game Class**
+- The Game class acts as the main controller
+- Coordinates interactions between Player and Room objects
+- Manages game state through game_data dictionary
+- Handles high-level game flow (movement, puzzles, etc.)
+- Provides user interface functions like fancy_text()

+This class is very important since it centralizes game logic while delegating specific responsibilities to other classes.
+For example, when moving forward, the Game class will:

+- Check the current Room's state
+- Delegate to Room methods if needed (like handle_duplicated_rooms())
+- Update the Player's state accordingly

+For heaven's sakes, this class does everything!

+4. **In the future, I could add inheritance and polymorphism**

+I didn't implement these in my final game, but in the future, I can easily extend my program to allow for them to be implemented into the game.

+- New entity types can be added by extending the ENTITIES dictionary
+- New room types can inherit from the base Room class
+- New player abilities (an idea I have in mind) could be added through Player class extensions

+For example, adding a new puzzle type would only require adding to the PUZZLES dictionary and implementing its handling in attempt_puzzle() - no changes to core class structures would be needed.

+5. **Integration**

+The division between constants.py (data), functions.py (logic), and main.py (execution/user interface) demonstrates excellent integration.

+- Constants are defined separately for easy modification
+- Game logic is encapsulated in classes
+- Main execution flow is clean and simple
+- This makes the code more maintainable - changing room descriptions in constants.py won't risk breaking game logic, and vice versa.